felilo/ALCoordinator/README.md

 ## Contributing

-Contributions to the Coordinator-pattern library are welcome!
+Contributions to the ALCoordinator library are welcome!
 To contribute, simply fork this repository and make your changes in a new branch.
 When your changes are ready, submit a pull request to this repository for review.

 License

-The Coordinator-pattern library is released under the MIT license.
+The ALCoordinator library is released under the MIT license.
 See the LICENSE file for more information.